 Among the other highlights, let’s note that the penitentiary hosted Al Capone for a few months (and he was allowed to decorate his cell with luxurious furniture) and that a dog that killed the governor’s cat is one of the notable prisoners (although in fact, the dog have been brought to the prison to raise the morale of the prisoners).
 There were some attempts to escape, but only one prisoner managed to escape without getting caught and disappeared into the wild.

-After its closure, the city of Philadelphia considered the idea of demolishing the penitentiary to build a shopping center or luxury apartments.
+After its closure, the city of Philadelphia considered the idea of demolishing the penitentiary to build a shopping centre or luxury apartments.
 The Eastern State Penitentiary has been abandoned for years, until citizens convince the mayor of the importance of preserving the place.

 Do not be intimidated by its impenetrable castle look!
 The visit of the Eastern State Penitentiary is a little spooky, but it is highly interesting!